 Students who have completed the two-year language requirement should be able to function in daily situations in Japan.
 By the end of the third year (required for majors), students will be able to start to handle authentic materials.
 By the end of the fourth year, students are expected to have confidence when handling any modern materials.

 Student Organizations and Activities

 The EALC Japanese Program and the IU Intensive English Program (IEP) have created a new opportunity for Japanese language learners to converse with fellow learners and native Japanese speakers.
-Since the fall of 2009 the Japanese/English Conversation Table (JECT) has been meeting weekly in the Language Table Room of the Center for Language Technology and Instructional Enrichment (CeLTIE) in Ballantine Hall, room 106.
-Participants meet for one hour, speaking Japanese for the first 30 minutes and English for the second 30 minutes.
-The spring 2014 schedule is as follows:
+Since the fall of 2009 the Japanese/English Conversation Table (JECT) has been meeting weekly.
+In 2016-2017, JECT will meet every Friday from 4:00 to 5:30pm in Global and International Studies Building, room 1106.

 Japanese Language Program News